Grant Cardone Is Both Very Right and Very Wrong: Let’s Pick Apart His Advice

 One way to help facilitate this is by surrounding yourself with smart people of differing perspectives, and one vehicle to accomplish this can be a mastermind group.
-I am fortunate to have many, many smart people on speed dial, and last week I had the pleasure of spending time with two of the smartest guys I know.
+I am fortunate to have many, many smart people on speed dial, and a couple years ago, I had the pleasure of spending time with two of the smartest guys I know.

-The setting is Hawaii, Honolua Bay on the Island of Kawaii.
+The setting was Hawaii, Honolua Bay on the island of Kawaii.
 Do you recognize these two gentlemen?

 What Did We Discuss?

 We talked about lots of things.
 It was a very productive getaway, indeed.
 One topic, in particular, comes to mind, and it is this: Grant Cardone loves to offer advice that folks shouldn't mess with houses and small multifamily and should go to the big stuff right away.